20k-ultra/dotfiles/README.md

 Finally, this repo uses [Paru](https://github.com/Morganamilo/paru) for installing AUR packages.
 Follow the Paru repo for [installation](https://github.com/Morganamilo/paru#installation).

+## GPU Setup

+I did not automate this part.
+Follow https://github.com/korvahannu/arch-nvidia-drivers-installation-guide to setup 4080 (since that's what I have), otherwise, manually get your gpu drivers working.
+Might have to generate x11 configs after the next step to ensure x11 plays nice with gpu.

 ## Setup

 Everything is configured within this repo which will automatically apply changes since they are symlinks!
 A prompt will ask you what to do if a symlink already exists.